jelhub/scimgateway/README.md

 - **port** - (**) Gateway will listen on this port number.
 Clients (e.g. Provisioning Server) will be using this port number for communicating with the gateway.
 For endpoint the port is the port number used by plugin for communicating with SAP Hana.

-- **auth** - Contains one or more authentication/authorization methods used by clients for for accessing gateway. **Methods are disabled by setting corresponding attributes to null**
+- **auth** - Contains one or more authentication/authorization methods used by clients for accessing gateway. **Methods are disabled by setting corresponding attributes to null**

 - **auth.basic** - Basic Authentication with **username**/**password**.
 Note, we set a clear text password and when gateway is started password will become encrypted and updated in the configuration file.